AdobeDocs/campaign-standard.de-DE/help/reporting/using/list-of-components-.md

   </tr>
   <tr>
    <td> Klicken<br /> </td>
-   <td> Anzahl der Interaktionen der Benutzer mit der Push-Benachrichtigung, z.
-B. Klicks auf die Benachrichtigung oder die Schaltfläche.<br /> </td>
+   <td> Anzahl der Wiedergaben einer Push-Benachrichtigung an das Gerät und durch Klicken auf den Benutzer.
+The user either wanted to view the notification, which will then be moved to Push Open tracking, or dismiss it.<br /> </td>
   </tr>
   <tr>
    <td> Klickrate<br /> </td>